 Tell Us Once

-The Tell Us Once service notifies most organisations, however Surrey County Council provide the following checklist, to help you remember any other smaller organisations.
+The Tell Us Once service notifies most organisations, however, Surrey County Council provide the following checklist of potential additional services, to help you remember any other smaller organisations.

 Arranging a Funeral in Surrey

-The funeral can usually only take place after the death is registered.
-Most people enlist the support of a funeral director.
-This is because they take charge of the practical arrangements, meaning you can focus on the personal aspects.
-Choose a funeral director who’s a member of either:
+In most case, the funeral can only take place after the death is registered.
+Most people will enlist the support of a funeral director to take charge of the practical arrangements; meaning you can focus on the personal aspects.

 These organisations have codes of practice – they must give you a price list when asked.
 The Funeral Guide is a directory of funeral services in the UK.
 You can search by area and filter by cremation or burial.